-Action # 53 - School Site Allocations to be prioritized by each School's Site Council - This action is effective due to schools completing detailed needs assessment and collaborative work with educational partners to identify student's needs and creating a detailed school plan of interventions and resources for English learner, foster youth, and low-income students.
-The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 29.2%, FY: 24.2%, LI: 32.5 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 31.6%, FY: 26.4%, LI: 31.7% in math.
+Action # 54 - School Site Allocations - This action is effective due to schools completing detailed needs assessment and collaborative work with educational partners to identify student's needs and creating a detailed school plan of interventions and resources for English learner, foster youth, and low-income students.
+The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 28.1%, FY: 23.7%, LI: 31.6 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 29.6%, FY: 26.9%, LI: 30.4% in math.
 The EAP for 11th grade in ELA shows an increase from 44.9% to 54.9% and in math an increase from 15.5% to 27.7%.
-For iReady, gt grade level, English learner and low-income students showed 1-3.5% growth.

 English learner students showed growth in A-G completion 24.5% to 27.4% and AP exams passed increased from 16.5% to 18.1%.
 Due to the covid restrictions, we do not believe attendance data is a good reflection of its effectiveness.
 We will look at suspension data to show effectiveness.
 This action is effective when looking at trend data for suspension.
 It shows a decrease from baseline data to year two outcome data.
 Foster youth decreased suspension rate from baseline 19% to year two 14.6% and low-income student decreased suspension rate from baseline 7.4% to year two 6.2%.
 English learner minimally increased suspension from baseline to year two by 0.1%.
 Student graduation rate increased for English learner students from 76.5% to 79.9%, foster youth students from 61.3% to 66.7% and low-income students from 86.9% to 89.2%.
 Additionally, middle school and high school dropout rates decreased.
 Middle school dropout rates for English learners went from 0.8% to 0.4%, foster youth went from 2.3% to 1.68%, and low-income went from 0.7% to 0.27%.
 High school dropout rates decreased for English learner students from 8.7% to 7.3%, foster youth students from 14.7% to 13.3%, and low-income students from 9.3% to 7.6%.
 Continuing this work will further support students with these gaps.

-Action # 54 - BASE: Central Office Administration - Overall this action is effective.
+Action # 55 - BASE: Central Office Administration - Overall this action is effective.
 As referenced in the Fresno Unified's local indicator percent of students without access to their own copies of standards-aligned instructional materials for use at school and at home rating, 100% of students have access to their own copies of standards-aligned instructional materials for use at school and at home.

-Action # 55 - BASE: Administrative Services - Overall this action is effective.
+Action # 56 - BASE: Administrative Services - Overall this action is effective.
 As referenced in Fresno Unified's implementation of state standards local indicator rating, the district is in full implementation in its progress in providing professional learning for teaching to the recently adopted academic standards and/or curriculum frameworks.

-Action # 56 - BASE: Operational Services - Overall this action is effective.
+Action # 57 - BASE: Operational Services - Overall this action is effective.
 As referenced in Fresno Unified's number of identified instances where facilities do not meet the "good repair" standard (including deficiencies and extreme deficiencies) local indicator rating, the district has met 100% of facilities meeting standard.

-Action # 57 - BASE: Other Expenses - Overall this action is effective.
+Action # 58 - BASE: Other Expenses - Overall this action is effective.
 As referenced in the Fresno Unified's local indicator percent of students without access to their own copies of standards-aligned instructional materials for use at school and at home rating, 100% of students have access to their own copies of standards-aligned instructional materials for use at school and at home.